tecmides/plugin/README.md

 # tecmides
-A Moodle plugin to discouraged students
+A Moodle plugin to discover discouraged students